unboxed/unboxed.co/source/blog/2020-07-08-is-now-the-time-to-build-a-national-planning-register.html.markdown

 However, when an application comes into the council it doesn’t just need to appear in the back office system - the council is also required to publish planning applications, as outlined by [planning legislation](http://www.legislation.gov.uk/uksi/2010/2184/article/36/made).

-And this is where the planning register comes in.
+And this is where planning registers comes in.

 Each local authority has its own planning register where it publishes planning applications and decisions.
 With this in mind, we’ve developed a simple api to allow data about applications to flow through and out of BoPS i.e onto a register.